 them."
 (1 Tim.
 2:5; Heb.
 7:25; 1 John 2:1,2) But, yes, we are "representing" God

-and his kingdom when we participate in the preaching.
+and his kingdom when we participate in the preaching of his good news.
 Jesus included all his

 disciples in the directive to preach the good news of the kingdom "in all the

-to carry this out.
-Therefore, all his people who participate in this important
+to carry out this command.
+Therefore, all God's people who participate in this important

 work are acting as substitutes for Jesus, for he initiated the preaching,

-teaching his disciples to carry it on after he was gone.
+teaching his disciples to carry it on after him.
 That is why Paul

 writes: "But all things are from God, who reconciled us to himself through